TheShonuff/100-days-of-code/log.md

  **Today's Progress**: really tired today and not much accomplished as I'm calling it early to go to bed.
 I was able to use the ternary operator to achieve conditional styling in my Github User Search app.
 I touched up a few styling issues and moved onto seeding my TIS database so I can have some content to play with to make sure my schema is strong enough.

  **Thoughts**: Need to start thinking about the light/dark theme button on my Github app as that's the last major hurdle until it's completed.
 Mongodb seems pretty simple so far as I seed the database and make queries.
 I'll need to figure out how I want my get requests to return.

+ ### Day 20: May 15th, 2022

+ **Today's Progress**: Succesfully implmented Theme changing!!!
+This trick was is [data-theme].
+I tried writing a function to change the style directly in the app.js by toggle a button between 1 and 0 and having the class set based on the toggle condition but I didn't have any luck.
+A tutorial was able to guide me in the right direction.

+ **Thoughts**:Feels good to have this almost done and move on to something else.
+Just need to style the theme button tommorrow.
+That should be interesting.

+ ### Day 21: May 16th, 2022

+ **Today's Progress**: Finished the github search app from front end mentor.
+Granted there are several html errors and maybe some styling issues none the less it's considered finished.
+I'm moving on.
+Started some React exercises in Udemy to further drive home Props and State.
+Need to get this up to muscle memory.
+I'm forgetting a lot small things.

+ **Thoughts**: Feel good about how I'm progressing.
+Getting more comfortable with CSS and React.
+Can mostly setup projects with little note referencing.
+This get mixed up with how to lay out my components and who's leading who.